Howal/DNL-Object-Detection/README.md

 - `SNL` denotes Simplified Non-local block block is inserted after 1x1 conv of backbone.
 - `DNL` denotes Disentangled Non-local block block is inserted after 1x1 conv of backbone.
 - `r4` denotes ratio 4 in GC block.
-- `c4` and `c5_all` denote insert block at stage c4's last residual block and c5's all blocks, respectively.
+- `c4` and `c5_all` denote insert context block at stage c4's last residual block and c5's all blocks, respectively.
 - Most models are trained on 16 GPUs with 4 images on each GPU.

 ## Requirements